Deniskinyua/Deniskinyua/README.md

 # Hi there 👋
 #### I'm Denis Kinyua, a Software Engineer based in Nairobi, Kenya.
 ![LinkedIn Banner for Finalist](https://user-images.githubusercontent.com/99446511/180093231-4bbba08d-85e3-4e8d-85ab-7c1c06785efd.png)
-I participated in Unilever Future Leaders League (UFLL) 2022 competitions where my team and I emerged top 5 out of 23 countries globally.
-This was after conquering East Africa semis and finals, then proceeded to Africa Idea Trophy and clinched 2nd Runners Up position to reserve a slot at the global UFLL.
-My team then beat 23 other countries to emgerge among the Top 5.
+I participated in Unilever Future Leaders League (UFLL) 2022 competitions.
+This was after conquering East Africa semis and finals, then proceeded to Africa Idea Trophy semis and finals and clinched 2nd Runners Up position to reserve a slot at the global UFLL.
+My team then beat 23 other countries in te semis  to emgerge among the Top 5 globally and Pos.
+1 in Africa.
 Projects created and showcased included:
 - TRESemmé® Hair Studio App (Created with Adobe XD)- UFLL.
 - Ustawi Hub (A multi-service platform for African Women Entrepreneurs (Created with Google Sites)- Unilever Africa Idea Trophy (UAIT).